caiosw/starkbank-dev-trial/README.md

 # Description

-For this challenge, I choose to get the opportunity of learning a new solution, Azure Function (AZF).
+For this challenge, I took the opportunity of learning a new solution, Azure Function (AZF).
 This project is composed of 3 different AZFs that were deployed and are running on the Azure cloud:
 ## CreateInvoices:
   ![image](https://github.com/user-attachments/assets/5b2954a5-9d6e-454f-b58f-de1874e5f2cd)

   It's an AZF of type TimerTrigger, it receives a crontab like command (e.g. 0 "*/3 8-9 10 *").

-  Since this feature don't have a parameter for end date and the challenge asked for it to run during only 24 hours, I set it to run during days 8 and 9 (first execution was on 2024-10-08 at 6am UTC), with a function shouldRunCronJob to check if the end date and time was reached.
+  Since this feature don't have a parameter for end date and the challenge asked for it to run during only 24 hours, I set it to run during days 8/10 and 9/10 (first execution was on 2024-10-08 at 6am UTC), with a function shouldRunCronJob to check if the end date and time was reached.

   It creates 8 to 12 Invoices every 3 hours with random amounts with the person selected from a list of 10 Person.